tomichj/user_naming/README.md

 # UserNaming

-UserNaming is a simple gem that provides a 'name' column and some standardized way to deal with user's names in rails applications.
+UserNaming is a simple gem that provides a 'name' column and some methods to standardize displaying user names in rails applications.

 This isn't a big gem: it's a migration and a module with 4 or 5 methods that you include in your 'user' class.